 Newly planted cedars trees can benefit from a high phosphorous fertilizer.
 In many cases, adding a fertilizer with a balance similar to 5-15-5 into water and thoroughly watering the newly planted tree can help to reduce transplant shock.
 Subsequent fertilization should be with a balanced fertilizer or with a higher nitrogen fertilizer with a balance similar to 30-10-10.
-A good organic alternative organic fertilizer is a combination of blood meal and bone meal mixed with some organic compost from your composter or can be purchased at the local garden center, like Dinter’s or Buckerfield’s.
+The best cedar hedge fertilizer is a combination of blood meal and bone meal mixed with some organic compost from your composter or can be purchased at the local garden center, like Dinter’s or Buckerfield’s.

-What are the benefits of fertilizing my cedar hedge
+What are the benefits to cedar hedge fertilizer

 Giving your cedar trees more phosphorous at planting will help provide nutrients to the roots as the tree becomes established in the new location.
 Higher nitrogen levels after the tree is established will help produce more green growth on the tree or shrub.
-Organic fertilizers at either time will provide a more gentle fertilization that will help protect top soil conditions for the life of the tree.
+The best cedar hedge fertilizer is an organic one at either time, which will provide a more gentle result and help protect top soil conditions for the life of the tree.